niklaushirt/cp4waiops-deployer/doc/Techzone_get_environment.md

 **📣 <u>Narration</u>**

-We can see that the simulation has created a **Story**.
-The **Story** includes grouped information related to the incident at hand.
+We can see that the simulation has created a **Incident**.
+The **Incident** includes grouped information related to the incident at hand.
 It equates to a classic War Room that are usually put in place in case of an outage.
-The **Story** contains related log anomalies, topology, similar incidents, recommended actions based on past trouble tickets, relevant events, runbooks, and more.
+The **Incident** contains related log anomalies, topology, similar incidents, recommended actions based on past trouble tickets, relevant events, runbooks, and more.

 <div style="page-break-after: always;"></div>

-### 3.4.3 Examining the Story
+### 3.4.3 Examining the Incident

 ![image](./demo/image.056.png)